bpucker/FlavonoidFriday/README.md

+### (79) Flavonols in the glasshouse plant _Rheum nobile_ ###
+> **_<a href="">TWEET</a>:_** xxxx

+_Rheum nobile_ is an alpine plant that brings its own glasshouse.
+A recent publication by [Feng et al., 2023](https://doi.org/10.1038/s42003-023-05044-1) presents the genome sequence as a basis for various investigations of exciting traits.
+Some translucent leaves protect the plant and increase the temperature inside this leaf-protected space.
+As an alpine plant, _R. nobile_ is exposed to high UV radiation. quercetin-derived flavonols were detected as the major compound in UV stress mitigation.
+The genome sequence of _R. nobile_ enabled the identification of underlying genes including _CHS_ and _FLS_.

 ### FlavonoidFriday posts will become less frequent ###
 Due to a lack of recent open access publications about the flavonoid biosynthesis, the frequency of posts will decrease.
 Some classic publications will be posted again.
 Additionally, we are happy to share high quality findings once they get published.